schulle4u/yellow-extensions-schulle4u/private/README.md

 ## Acknowledgements

-Thanks to Kanbeq for the initial idea, and Mark for additional feedback.
+Thanks to Kanbeq for the initial idea.

 ## Installation